 Thanks to Arnold Darrow for finding the photo.
 A version of it appears on the "Orson Welles Director - Phase One" page of Joseph Egan's site The Magnificent Ambersons.

-A detail from the 1943 LAPL photo.
+1943 - A detail from the LAPL photo.

-A 1947 Burton Frasher postcard view looking west for his Frasher Foto Card series.
-Note the interesting changeable letter roof sign.
+1947 - A Burton Frasher postcard view looking west for his Frasher Foto Card series.
 The photo is from the Frasher collection at the Pomona Public Library and appears on Calisphere.

-The Hawaii is running "The Chase" with Robert Cummings and Peter Lorre.
+The Hawaii was running "The Chase" with Robert Cummings and Peter Lorre.
 The photo also appears in the Bruce Torrence Hollywood Photograph Collection and Mr. Ethereal Reality has it on his Noirish Los Angeles post #29401.

-A detail from the full Frasher image.
+1947 - A detail from the full Frasher image.

-A terrific 1959 photo by Willy Rizzo looking west on Hollywood Blvd from Bronson.
+1959 - A terrific photo by Willy Rizzo looking west on Hollywood Blvd from Bronson.
 Thanks to John Lee for posting it on Photos of Los Angeles.
 He credits it to History in Pictures.

-The Hawaii Theatre building after a slight renovation.
-Photo: Bill Counter - 2007
+2007 - The Hawaii Theatre building after a slight renovation.
+Photo: Bill Counter

 The Hawaii Theatre in the Movies: